-Whilst it may seem something of a somewhat fantasy world, NASA is looking at ways to provide astronauts with nutrients in a long-lasting, easily absorbed form— such as freshly grown fresh fruits and vegetables.
+Whilst it may seem like something from a fantasy world, NASA is looking at ways to provide astronauts with nutrients in a long-lasting, easily absorbed form — such as freshly grown fresh fruits and vegetables.
 Plants will be crucial for long-duration missions in order to keep the astronauts healthy.
-When crews venture further into space, traveling for months or years without resupply shipments, the vitamins in the prepackaged meals break down over time, which presents a problem for astronaut health - this is where the solution of plants could be introduced.
+When crews venture further into space, traveling for months or years without resupply shipments, the vitamins in the prepackaged meals break down over time, presenting a problem for astronaut health.
+This is where the solution of plants could be introduced.

 The Vegetable Production System, known as Veggie, is a space garden residing on the space station.
-Veggie’s purpose is to help NASA study plant growth in microgravity, while adding fresh food to the astronauts’ diet and enhancing happiness and well-being on the orbiting laboratory.
+Veggie’s purpose is to help NASA study plant growth in microgravity, while adding fresh food to the astronauts’ diet, alongside enhancing happiness and well-being on the orbiting laboratory.

 HOW IT WORKS:

 The Veggie garden is about the size of a carry-on piece of luggage and typically holds six plants.
 Each plant grows in a “pillow” filled with a clay-based growth media and fertilizer.
 The pillows are important to help distribute water, nutrients and air in a healthy balance around the roots.
-Otherwise, the roots would either drown in water or be engulfed by air because of the way fluids in space tend to form bubbles.
+Without the pillows, the roots would either drown in water or be engulfed by air, due to the way fluids in space move (they tend to form bubbles).

 Advanced Plant Habitat